 The new proposed rules only provide that “emergency removals (e.g. temporary suspensions) shall not be construed to modify any rights under” IDEA, Section 504, or the ADA.
 The rules do not address procedural protections for students with disabilities or accommodations.

 Experienced counsel can help students with disabilities demand their rights in Title IX proceedings.
-Counsel with experience in Title IX can also work with counsel who assist with PPTs, IEPs, and transition services.
+Counsel with experience in Title IX can also work with counsel who assists with PPTs, IEPs, and transition services.
 Whether you wish to report sexual misconduct or whether you are accused of sexual misconduct, you will need help navigating Title IX.
 This could mean the difference between having your side of the story taken seriously or being ignored.